eddyystop/mithril-guide-code/README.md

 ## Installation
 1. Install [Nodejs] (http://http://nodejs.org/).
-npm will automatically be installed also.
+npm will also be automatically installed.

 2. Install the server's dependencies by running ```npm install``` from the repo's directory.